microsoftgraph/microsoft-graph-docs-contrib/concepts/insights-customize-people-insights-privacy.md

 ---
 title: "Customizing people insights privacy in Microsoft Graph"
-description: "The overview of customizing of people insights at the organization level"
+description: "Learn about how to customize people insights at the organization level using the Microsoft Graph API."
 author: "anthona"
 ms.localizationpriority: high
 ms.prod: "insights"
 ms.custom: scenarios:getting-started
 ---

 # Customizing people insights privacy in Microsoft Graph (preview)

 People insights represent connections of people who are [relevant to or working with](people-example.md#including-a-person-as-relevant-or-working-with) one another within the same organization, based on public relationships between the people.
 These insights can be displayed in Delve and the profile card, and returned by the [people API](/graph/api/user-list-people?view=graph-rest-beta&preserve-view=true).